scherkao31/timing_is_everything/index.md

    - The presence of these significant peaks at regular intervals, especially up to a lag of 17 years, indicates that the seasonal effect is not only strong but also has a long-term influence on the series.
 This suggests that past values, not just from the previous year but several years back, influence the current values.

-Note: At the beginning of the plot, we observe a few points in the first year that are negatively correlated and fall outside the confidence intervals.
-For example, the second and third points exhibit negative correlations.
-This implies that when calculating the correlation between our time series and the same time series shifted by two or three months, the values tend to be negatively correlated.
-This indicates the presence of intrinsic differences between the months, and this pattern appears to persist throughout the year.
-Besides this effect, no other significant peaks are evident in the graph.

-**Conclusion**: Therefore, we can assert two key findings: there is an annual seasonality in our data, as evidenced by the significant peaks occurring every 12 months in our autocorrelation plot.
+**Conclusion**: We can assert two key findings: there is an annual seasonality in our data, as evidenced by the significant peaks occurring every 12 months in our autocorrelation plot.
 Furthermore, it seems that the seasonal effect has a long-term impact on the years, exhibiting significant correlations up to 17 years later.
 Additionally, the fact that this autocorrelation is no longer significant after 17 years provides us with additional information: seasonality has evolved over time, aligning with the implications of the Canova-Hansen Test result.

 ### 1.2.4.
 Decoding Trends and Seasonality: Seasonality Visualization